codeoverflow-org/nodecg-io-docs/docs/getting_started/security_considerations.md

         -   AES block cipher mode: CBC
         -   Padding scheme: PKCS7

-2. When you enter your password inside the dashboard it is used to derive a encryption key using argon2id.
+2. When you enter your password inside the dashboard, it is used to derive an encryption key using argon2id.
 Only this encryption key is ever transmitted and leaves the browser tab.
-Therefore other bundles can listen to the communication but it only contains the derived encryption key, not your plain text password.
-However bundles with a dashboard are inside the same browser tab as the nodecg-io dashboard and can therefore access all elements of the nodecg-io dashboard using the DOM and including your plain text password.
+Therefore, other bundles can listen to the communication, but it only contains the derived encryption key, not your plain text password.
+However, bundles with a dashboard are inside the same browser tab as the nodecg-io dashboard and can therefore access all elements of the nodecg-io dashboard using the DOM and including your plain text password.

     -   Argon2id options:
         -   Memory size: 37 MiB